 Running a business is hard enough, and keeping costs low is key to turning profits and staying afloat.
-One potentially profitable way to launch a new business is to buy liquidation goods at bargain basement prices that you can resell for a profit.
+A potentially profitable way to launch a new business is to buy liquidation goods at bargain-basement prices that you can resell for a profit.
 Luckily, there are lots of opportunities to find other businesses that are looking to cash out and unload inventory at pennies on the dollar.